dihedron/netcheck/README.md

 ### Retrieving a bundle from a Consul Key/Value store

 The application supports downloading a bundle from a Consul Key/Value store, in plaintext or with a TLS-protected protocol.
 The URL is prefixed with the `consulkv://` scheme for plaintext, `consulkvs://` from secure-Consul, and `consulkvs-://` for secure-Consul with skipped verification of the TLS certificate.
-The URL must also contain the `key` query parameter to specify the key under which the bundle is stored, and can optionally have the `dc` query parameter if the key is not in the default datacenter.
+The URL must also contain the `key` query parameter to specify the key under which the bundle is stored, and can optionally have the `dc` query parameter if the key is not in the default datacentre.

 ## Using templates for output